cjus/node-neo4j-presentation/presentation/readme.md

 You can download and install a free copy of Neo from https://neo4j.com/download/community-edition

-However, being a big fan of Docker, I prefer to run Neo4j from a Docker container.
+However, being a big fan of Docker, I prefer to download and run Neo4j from a Docker container.

 ```
 $ docker pull neo4j:3.1.0